 I followed an education and career into human services.
 I chose Psychology and had the desire of doing graduate work in developmental cognitive neuroscience.
 That all changed.
 Only a few close friends and family members followed me through the fire or remember me from before.

-"I want to be remembered as a woman who tried.
+“I want to be remembered as a woman who tried.
 Remember me for my failures.
 I have no control over my successes, that is in the hands and eyes of others.
-I want to be remembered for the times I tried and failed, for the times I tried, kept trying, wouldn't give up, and failed." - my grandmother
+I want to be remembered for the times I tried and failed, for the times I tried, kept trying, wouldn’t give up, and failed.”
+My Jewish grandmother

 At the time - 8 years ago - I had made my home in an isolated corner of Southwestern Colorado working as a councilor at a juvenile detention facility.
 I worked with children who were barely hanging on as the system and often their own families eroded their hope for a future.
 I tried to make a difference.

 One evening I watched my supervisor hurt a child and reported him to our superiors.
-I was later terminated because I wouldn't change a report I had written about the incident.
-I wouldn't remove a statement the child had made, he had fingered the supervisor as an abuser.
+I was later terminated because I wouldn’t change a report I had written about the incident.
+I wouldn’t remove a statement the child had made, he had fingered the supervisor as an abuser.
 Once the State found out about the incident the agency tried to protect itself through subterfuge and reported that I had failed to report the abuse to them.
-I was unemployable, because of the circumstances I would never be allowed to work with children again.
+I became unemployable, because of the circumstances I would couldn’t work with children again.
 I couldn’t attend the graduate program that I had applied to.
 I was destroyed.

 I took menial jobs and sold most of my worldly possessions so my partner and I could pay rent and purchase food.
 I sold items and let go of dreams that were my identity.
 I fought and struggled to return to the work that I wanted to do, to work with children.
 After more than 5 years of dealing with lawyers and the despair of the court system I failed, I gave up and pursued a new career.

 I’ve been whole for sometime but it wasn’t until tonight that it fully dawned on me.